Understanding Class Rank: Its Role in College Admissions

 Class Rank9.1%29.1%34.1%27.7%

-The University of California system has adopted a comprehensive review process that considers multiple aspects of each applicant.
+The University of California system uses a comprehensive review process that considers multiple aspects of each applicant and which does not include class rank.

 “Academic accomplishment in high school is important, but the Admissions Committee also considers many other criteria, such as community involvement, leadership and distinction in extracurricular activities, and personal qualities and character.
 We rely on teachers, counselors, and alumni to share information with us about an applicant's strength of character, their ability to overcome adversity, and other personal qualities.”